pallets-eco/flask-security/docs/configuration.rst

     List of supported password hash algorithms. ``SECURITY_PASSWORD_HASH`` must be from this list.
 Passwords encrypted with any of these schemes will be honored.
+    This is passed directly to `passlib's CryptoContext`_.

 .. py:data:: SECURITY_DEPRECATED_PASSWORD_SCHEMES

     List of password hash algorithms that are considered weak and will be accepted, however on first use, will be re-hashed to the current setting of ``SECURITY_PASSWORD_HASH``.
+    This is passed directly to `passlib's CryptoContext`_.

     Default: ``["auto"]`` which means any password found that wasn't hashed using ``SECURITY_PASSWORD_HASH`` will be re-hashed.